IMPORTANT UPDATE: As of July 19th, Mullen Library offers nearly full service. As you plan your visit, please be aware of the following:

 Email a Librarian Submit questions 24/7 and you will receive an email reply on the next business day or sooner.

-Email your Subject-Liaison Librarian for in-depth research assistance.
+Talk to your Subject-Liaison Librarian for in-depth research assistance.
 Book an appointment with a specific librarian using Meet with a Librarian, or you can email or call them.
 Liaison librarians can help you develop an information-seeking strategy, guide you through finding articles and books, help you use citation tools, and assist as you focus your research.

 Use our book drop or mail the item/s back to the library.
 Details for each are below.

 We thank those who return borrowed items as soon as possible and make them available to other students and faculty.